eosnetworkfoundation/grant-framework/applications/Noahark.md

 ### Team Experience

-> Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.
-If you applied for a Pomelo grant in the past, please be sure you listed them in the section above and mention them in detail in this section.
 Noahark is a global blockchain team that focus on DeFi protocol development and operation.
-We have been in blockchain industry for over 3 years already.
+We have been in blockchain industry for many years.
 We developed several well-know DeFi protocols on BSC, Polygon, ETH and some EVM.
-We have deep knowledge on Swap, Stablecoin, Lending, NFT market and any other major protocols development.
+We have deep knowledge on Swap, Stablecoin, Lending and any other major protocols development.
 We are attracted by EVM incentives on EOS.
-We believe that with EOS high performance and EVM compatibility, EVM will be a success and Noahark will be a good project on EOS EVM.
+We believe that with EOS high performance and EVM compatibility, Trust EVM will be a success and Noahark will be a good project on EOS EVM.

 > If anyone on your team has applied for a grant at the EOS Network Foundation previously, please list the name of the project and legal entity here.